Open Now

 6. Faulty Or Wrong Configuration Of The Pressure Regulator

-If you have a pressure regulator that is not set correctly, there won’t be adequate water pressure throughout your home.
+If your pressure regulator is not set correctly, there will not be adequate water pressure throughout your home.

 Start by checking the regulator’s settings.
 You can tune it properly to the normal pressure.
 But if the setting is correct and you still have reduced water pressure in the cold and hot water lines, you may have a broken pressure regulator; consider replacing it.
 Call your professional plumber.